FOREX-Euro falls, ECB bond buys offer limited relief

 FRANC, YEN RALLY

-Some analysts said the S&P downgrade highlighted their view that the dollar will remain weak, adding that they saw room for the U.S. currency to depreciate more than the euro versus a range of currencies.
+The dollar index slipped 0.2 percent to 74.49, and some analysts said the S&P downgrade highlighted their view that the dollar will remain weak, adding that they saw room for the U.S. currency to depreciate more versus a range of currencies, compared with the euro.

 "Our hunch is that the external pressure on the euro is a lot less than the external pressures on the dollar," said Thomas Stolper, currency strategist at Goldman Sachs.